Wavelyio/wavely-docs/docs/api/call-forward.md

 ### CallForwardingRule
 Field           | Type          | Description
 ------------    | ------------  | ------------
-sourceMsiddn    | String        | Source msisdn of the call forward rule targetMsisdn    | String        | Target msisdn of the call forward rule createdDate     | LocalDateTime | Date when rule is created
+sourceMsisdn    | String        | Source msisdn of the call forward rule targetMsisdn    | String        | Target msisdn of the call forward rule createdDate     | LocalDateTime | Date when rule is created